DepledgeLab/depledgelab.github.io/contact/index.md

 The MHH is easily reached via the tram (line #4, direction _Roderbruch_) from the city centre (_Kröpcke_) which is a five minute walk from Hannover main station (_Hauptbahnhof_).
 You can also take the S-Bahn to the station _Bahnhof Karl-Wiechert-Allee_ and switch to the tram #4 from there.
 Depending on your location you may also take the Bus (#123, #124, #137).
 Both station _Misburger Straße_ and _Medizinische Hochschule Hannover_ are available station to get off.

 #### Bike & Car
-Parking for both car and bike is available thorughout the campus area.
+Parking for both car and bike is available throughout the campus area.

+{% include section.html %}

 ### Campus map

-{% include section.html %}

 {% capture col1 %}
 {%